zonemaster/zonemaster/docs/specifications/tests/Methods.md

 ### Objective

 Obtain the IP addresses of the out-of-bailiwick name servers for the given zone (child zone) and a given set of name server names.
+Extract addresses even if the resolution goes through CNAME or DNAME.

 This is an internal method to be used by other methods.